 Classes of Fixed Assets Depreciation Rate

-Leasehold improvements 7.5%
+Building and leasehold improvements 2.5 - 67%

-Plant and equipment 2.5 - 67%
+Plant and equipment 10 - 40%

-Motor vehicles 10 - 40%
+Motor vehicles 7.5%

 Computers and software 20 - 50%

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 The recoverable amount is assessed on the basis of the expected net cash flows that will be received from the assets employment and subsequent disposal.